 7. Assessment of impacts on the physical, chemical and geological environment and proposed Mitigation

 Provide a detailed description and evaluation of potential impacts and Environmental Effects of the operation to components of the physical chemical and geological environment identified in section 4.
 This should consider the entire lifespan of the project, i.e. construction/development (precommissioning-) of the mine site, operational and decommissioning phases, and following Closure of the site.
 The potential for accidental events and natural hazards.
-The detail in this section is expected to be based on a prior environmental risk assessment prepared, reviewed, and revised in accordance with Annex IVbis (h) It should include for each component a description of:
+The detail in this section is expected to be based on a prior environmental risk assessment prepared, reviewed, and revised in accordance with [] Regulation 47ter and respective Standard and Guideline for Environmental Impact Assessment (chapter III Scoping, D).
+It should include for each component a description of:

 (a) The source (action, temporal and spatial duration) and nature of the disturbance;